- Games, Toys, and Hobbies»

 My biggest trouble was finding all the parts I needed without having to buy anything new.
 Now everyone has a least one junk drawer in their home so you know how frustrating it can be looking for just the right part, cable or whatever in a messy drawer.
 You know it is in there but it just seems to elude your grasp.

 Me, I have a junk room.
 Maybe I am a hoarder like all those weird and wonderful Reality TV shows.
-Anyways, it took me the longest time wading through that room to find all the parts I needed, and some I didn't.
+Anyways, it took me the longest time to wade through that room to find all the parts I needed, and some I didn't.

 - Power cable